 The photo shooting with photographer Ralf Gantzhorn started on the southern side of the Alps due to weather conditions, more precisely as a warmup in the Dolomites.
 After one week we changed to the northern side of the Alps to climb some routes from the selection guidebook “Longlines – Die ganz großen Klettereien der Nördlichen Kalkalpen” by Adi Stocker.

 The selection of routes in this book is certainly subjective, as are the routes we climbed from it.
 They all have what it takes to be real classics – if they aren't already.
 The selection guidebook offers well-described texts, useful photographs of the corresponding face areas with the visible route and detailed drawn topos.

-The complete article was published in DAV Panorama No. 4/2020, see link below.
+The complete article to this report was published in DAV Panorama No. 4/2020, see link below.

 Let’s see where it is:

 3. – 13.
 September 2019, together with Ralf Gantzhorn and Janna Piwowar.

 » Freier als Paul Preuß (1150 m, VII, 28 pitches)